GridGain-Demos/imc-essentials-in-90-minutes/README.md

 In this section you'll learn how to use key-value APIs for data processing and how to print partitions distribution across the cluster nodes:

-1. Check the source code of `oreilly.training.KeyValueApp` to see how key-value APIs are used to get Artists' records from the cluster.
+1. Check the source code of `training.KeyValueApp` to see how key-value APIs are used to get Artists' records from the cluster.

-2. Run the application to see what result it produces:
+2. Build an executable JAR with the applications' classes:
     ```bash
-    java -cp target/training.jar oreilly.training.KeyValueApp
+    mvn clean package -P apps
     ```

+3. Run the application to see what result it produces:
+    ```bash
+    java -cp libs/apps.jar training.KeyValueApp
+    ```

-3. Improve the application by implementing the logic that prints out the current partitions distribution (Refer to the TODO item for details).
+4. Improve the application by implementing the logic that prints out the current partitions distribution (Refer to the TODO item for details).

 Optional, scale out the cluster by the third node and run the application again.
 You'll see that some partitions were